 1.)
 Avoid It

-If you have checked the weather and know that there is going to be an ice or snow storm, just stay home.
-Hopefully, your place of employment understands that your health and well being is infinitely more important than making it to work one day of the year.
-Of course be respectful when talking with your employer, but do not risk your safety if you believe driving conditions are too dangerous.
+If you have checked the weather and know that there is going to be ice or snowstorm, just stay home.
+Hopefully, your place of employment understands that your health and well-being are infinitely more important than making it to work one day of the year.
+Of course, be respectful when talking with your employer, but do not risk your safety if you believe driving conditions are too dangerous.

 2.)
 Give Yourself Extra Time

 This is a big one.
 Everyone is always in a rush to get everywhere – people passing each other on the highways, beeping horns when someone takes an extra second at the stop sign, etc. BUT driving a car is effectively driving a 4,000lb hunk of metal at speeds beyond what a person could naturally go.
 Pairing this speed and weight with dangerous road conditions can be deadly.
 Avoid unnecessary risks and give yourself an extra 10-20 minutes to get to your destination.

 This should be practiced ALL YEAR – but winter conditions can be unpredictable so they warrant even more precaution.
 Your following distance behind a vehicle should be either 6-10 seconds behind OR 4-6 car lengths.
 A common rule is to give a vehicle in front of you 1 car length per 10 miles per hour you are traveling.